 I am an Electromechanical Engineer from Bolivia.
 I have more than 4 years’ experience in developing high voltage electricity projects and analysing the Bolivian and neighbouring countries’ power systems at the largest stakeholder in generation, transmission and distribution in the Bolivian electricity sector.

-Last year I obtained my MSc in Electrical Energy Systems at Cardiff University.
-At that time this proved to be my biggest academic challenge.
-This was the first time I had moved abroad to pursue a higher education degree in a language other than my mother tongue.
-During this time, my research project supervisor put forward the challenge of publishing a research paper on my dissertation topic.
+I obtained my MSc in Electrical Energy Systems at Cardiff University, which proved to be my biggest academic challenge at that time.
+It was the first time I had moved abroad to pursue a higher education degree in a language other than my mother tongue.
+While I was there, my research project supervisor suggested I publish a paper on my dissertation topic.
 It led to my presenting my work ‘Fast Frequency Support Control in the GB Power System using VSC-HVDC Technology’ at the 7th IEEE PES Innovative Smart Grid Technologies European conference in Turin, Italy in 2017.

 The opportunity presented as an Early State Researcher is very exciting and challenging.
 By being trained in specialised software, I have simulated, averaged and switched HVDC-VSC models in MATLAB and PSCAD and validated them in an experimental test rig.
-I believe that I can contribute to the InnoDC project both with my academic and professional experience.
+I believe that I can contribute to InnoDC both with my academic and professional experience.
 Moreover, I am very enthusiastic about developing my knowledge and new skills.

 There is plenty of research still to be done, such as the one I would like to undertake.
 I believe the future of HVDC technologies is promising and a key enabler towards renewable energy integration.